Slip forming: History

 The slip forming technique was in use by the early 20th century for building silos and grain elevators.
 James MacDonald, of MacDonald Engineering of Chicago was the pioneer in utilizing slip form concrete for construction.
-His concept of placing circular bins in clusters was patented, with photographs and illustrations, contained in a 1907 book, “The Design Of Walls, Bins, And Grain Elevators”.
+His concept of placing circular bins in clusters was patented, with photographs and illustrations, contained in a 1907 book, "The Design Of Walls, Bins, And Grain Elevators".

-In 1910, MacDonald published a paper “Moving Forms for Reinforced Concrete Storage Bins,” describing the use of molds for moving forms, using jacks and concrete to form a continuous structure without joints or seams.
+In 1910, MacDonald published a paper "Moving Forms for Reinforced Concrete Storage Bins," describing the use of molds for moving forms, using jacks and concrete to form a continuous structure without joints or seams.
 This paper details the concept and procedure for creating slip form concrete structures.
 On May 24, 1917, a patent was issued to James MacDonald of Chicago, "for a device to move and elevate a concrete form in a vertical plane".

 Silos

 James MacDonald’s bin and silo design was utilized around the world into the late 1970s by MacDonald Engineering.
 In the 1947-1950 period, MacDonald Engineering constructed over 40 concrete towers using the slip-form method for AT&T Long Lines up to 58 m tall for microwave relay stations across the United States.

-The former Landmark Hotel & Casino in Las Vegas was constructed in 1961 by MacDonald Engineering as a subcontractor, utilizing Macdonald’s concept of slip form concrete construction to build the 31 story reinforced steel tower.
+The former Landmark Hotel & Casino in Las Vegas was constructed in 1961 by MacDonald Engineering as a subcontractor, utilizing Macdonald’s concept of slip form concrete construction to build the 31 story steel-reinforced tower.